microsoft/dotnet/releases/reference-assemblies/README.md

-# .NET Framework Targeting Pack Nuget Packages (Preview)
+# .NET Framework Targeting Pack Nuget Packages

 These packages enable building .NET Framework projects on any machine with at least MSBuild or the .NET Core SDK installed.